 PD: Thanks, Ms. Pagani and Mr. Levallois for taking out the time for this interview.
 We hope our community will find the information helpful.

 This sponsored post has been written by Analytics Vidhya on behalf of, and with inputs from, emlyon business school.
-All opinions expressed in this post are entirely those of Analytics Vidhya.

 Note: This post was updated on 12th April, 2018 to reflect some changes in the course.